V4Fire/Client/src/form/b-checkbox/README.md

 # form/b-checkbox

 This module provides a component to create a checkbox.
-Checkboxes can be combined in groups with the feature of multiple checking.
+Checkboxes can be combined in groups with a feature of the multiple checking.

 ## Synopsis